BLOG

 What makes a healthy love relationship?

-• Getting through conflict.
 Some couples talk things out quietly, while others may raise their voices and passionately disagree.
 The key in a strong relationship, though, is not to be fearful of conflict.
-You need to be safe to express things that bother you without fear of retaliation, and be able to resolve conflict without humiliation, degradation or insisting on being right.